Questlove: 2004–present: Continued output and other media endeavors

+Questlove and Black Thought, under their Two One Five banner, executively produced Rise Up, Sing Out, a collection of animated musical shorts for Disney Junior, which earned a nomination for "Outstanding Short Form Series" for the 2023 NAACP Image Awards.
+Questlove's web series, Quest for Craft, produced by Two One Five and launched in partnership with the single malt whiskey brand, The Balvenie, took home a Webby Award in 2023.
+In 2023, Questlove also executive produced Sam Pollard's The League, a documentary centered on Negro league baseball.
+Questlove executive produced the A&E James Brown docuseries Say It Loud, which aired in 2024.

+Questlove directed Sly Lives!, a documentary film about funk musician Sly Stone, which was released on Hulu in February 2025.

 Writing

-In 2007 he provided the foreword for the book Check the Technique.
+In 2007, Questlove provided the foreword for the book Check the Technique.
 On June 18, 2013, he released a memoir, Mo' Meta Blues: The World According to Questlove.
 On October 22, 2013, Harper Design published the Questlove-written book, Soul Train: The Music, Dance, and Style of a Generation.

-Questlove released his third book, Something To Food About: Exploring Creativity with Innovative Chefs, along with co-author Ben Greenman and photographer Kyoko Hamada, which was published by Clarkson Potter Books on April 12, 2016.
+Questlove released his third book, Something to Food About: Exploring Creativity with Innovative Chefs, along with co-author Ben Greenman and photographer Kyoko Hamada, which was published by Clarkson Potter Books on April 12, 2016.
 In 2018, Questlove curated the soundtrack The Michelle Obama Musiaqualogy for Michelle Obama's memoir Becoming.

-He also released the book Creative Quest, regarding the concept and cultivation of creativity, in April 2018.
+In April 2018, he published the book Creative Quest, regarding the concept and cultivation of creativity.

+Questlove also released the cookbook Mixtape Potluck in 2019.

-Questlove's next book, Music Is History, was published in December 2021 by Abrams Image.
-The book explores popular music through the context of American history over the past fifty years, connecting issues of race, gender, politics, and identity with Questlove's point of view.
+In December 2021, Music Is History was published by Abrams Image.
+The book explores popular music through the context of American history over the past 50 years, connecting issues of race, gender, politics, and identity with Questlove's point of view.

+He wrote an essay for the book included in the super deluxe edition of the Beatles album Revolver, released in October 2022.

+In 2023, he started his own publishing imprint, Auwa Books, which will publish his next book, Hip-Hop Is History.

+Personal life

+Starting in 2023, Questlove has hosted seven invite-only Game Night events for celebrities from different industries, with the address to each Game Night being undisclosed until the morning of the event.

+He endorsed Kamala Harris' 2024 presidential campaign.

+He is a distant cousin of Melanie Lynskey, which they both found out through the show 'Finding your Roots'.